renatex333/algorithmic-challenges-np/README.md

 ## Introduction

-Welcome to `algorithmic_challenges_np`, a comprehensive repository dedicated to exploring and solving Non-deterministic Polynomial time (NP) problems.
+Welcome to `algorithmic-challenges-np`, a comprehensive repository dedicated to exploring and solving Non-deterministic Polynomial time (NP) problems.
 This repository aims to provide detailed solutions, approaches, and discussions on various NP problems, serving as a resource for students, educators, and researchers in the field of computational complexity theory.

 ## List of Problems